htho/php-webrtc-signaling-server/README.md

 The idea is based on [webrtc-php](https://github.com/nielsbaloe/webrtc-php).

+## NOTE

+THIS IS A WORK IN PROGRESS.

+Currently only the message box is implemented.
+This is sufficent to act as a Signaling Server.
+But an implementation that uses this Box as a Signaling Server to establish a WebRTC connection will follow.

 ## The Problem

 All the tutorials on WebRTC skip the part on how to setup a signaling server.